 Bio-Remediation has proven to be an economical and safe method for cleaning up oil spills and soils contaminated with petroleum hydrocarbons and dangerous organic compounds.
 The Bio-Remediation process utilizes beneficial microbes, natural surfactants, micronutrients and bio-stimulants to decompose hydrocarbon contaminants transforming them into harmless byproducts such as water and carbon dioxide.

-BOLDWATER is permitted through the Railroad Commission (RRC) of Texas, approved through the New Mexico OCD, as well as the Oklahoma OCC and Lousiana LDR to provide field and regulatory services ensuring that all the state and EPA requirements are satisfied in the recycling of the solid oil and gas waste and provides a recycled material with beneficial use or reuse.
+BOLDWATER is permitted through the Railroad Commission (RRC) of Texas, vetted through the New Mexico OCD, as well as the Oklahoma OCC and Lousiana LDR to provide field and regulatory services ensuring that all the state and EPA requirements are satisfied in the recycling of the solid oil and gas waste and provides a recycled material with beneficial use or reuse.
 BOLDWATER continues to expand to offer services in other states by establishing the appropriate regulatory authorization and guidelines.

 These services and processes allow BOLDWATER to treat and Bio-Remediate all the waste during the drilling process and we typically complete this step within hours from achieving Total Depth of a well.
 We treat the waste & rapidly minimize hydrocarbons, eliminate volatile organic compounds, benzene, toluene and similar compounds associated with the solid waste material.
 Unlike others that only dilute or create short term bonding with hydrocarbon molecules, BOLDWATER eliminates the hydrocarbon compounds and eliminates the potential for future contamination associated with leaching or contamination.
 All treating materials and processes implemented by BOLDWATER are eco-friendly, microbial based blends designed to decompose the range of hydrocarbon compounds that we have readily available allowing us to mobilize to any location quickly.